VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 Preferred communication<br />
 Preferred delivery<br />
 Address Type \*required for address<br />
-Address First Name<br />
+Address First Name \*required for address<br />
-Address Last Name<br />
+Address Last Name \*required for address<br />
-Address Country<br />
+Address Country \*required for address<br />
-Address Region<br />
+Address Region \*required for address<br />
-Address City<br />
+Address City \*required for address<br />
-Address Line1<br />
+Address Line1 \*required for address<br />
-Address Line2<br />
+Address Line2 \*required for address<br />
-Address Zip Code<br />
+Address Zip Code \*required for address<br />
-Address Email<br />
+Address Email \*required for address<br />
-Address Phone<br />
+Address Phone \*required for address<br />
 All Dynamic Properties<br />

-Each column must be separated by a semicolon.
+> Each column must be separated by a semicolon.
 Only Contact First Name, Contact Last Name, Contact Full Name values are required for Contact creation.

-All Address values are required for creation/updating address.
+> All Address values are required for creation/updating address.
 If you don't need to create/update address leave it empty.

-You can create new account in relation to contact.
+> You can create new account in relation to contact.
 Account name, Account email, Store id values are required for Account creating.
-Account name and Account email should be unique for each account.
+> Account name and Account email should be unique for each account.
 Please notice, you can only create account, but not update.

-In case of errors full contact line will be skipped.
+> In case of errors full contact line will be skipped.
 You can download error report on statistics page and check error detail for skipped line.

 Example: [Contacts\_sample.csv](media/samples/Contacts_sample.csv)